Jose-augusto-git/LeBonAppetit/LeBonAppetit/wp-content/plugins/wpforms-lite/readme.txt

 - Fixed: Occasional errors during migration were fixed when upgrading from some older versions of WPForms.
 - Fixed: The Confirmation Redirect URL can no longer be saved with an empty value.
 - Fixed: Default choices were displayed on the frontend if a Dynamic Choices source had no objects (Dropdown, Multiple Choice, and Checkboxes fields were affected).

-= 1.7.5.5 =
-- Fixed: Migrations logic was broken in certain cases when addons have their own migrations.
-- Fixed: Security-related improvements around email generation for notifications.

-= 1.7.5.3 =
-- Added: New filter to modify CSS classes of the form submit button on the frontend.
-- Changed: Improve cached templates handling in the Form Builder.
-- Fixed: Retrieving a current URL should not strip a custom port.
-- Fixed: "JavaScript file not found" error when the "Load Assets Globally" option was enabled in Settings > General.
-- Fixed: Do not cache an incorrect or empty response from the Templates API.

-= 1.7.5.2 =
-- Fixed: Increase chances for the templates inside the Form Builder to load properly, so occasional empty form creation from a template should be gone.
-- Fixed: PHP fatal error was generated in some cases when Lite Connect attempted to generate site key too many times.

-= 1.7.5.1 =
-- Fixed: v1.7.5 migration did not complete when a database prefix other than `wp_` was used.
-- Fixed: Incorrect Form Tags links to filter by tags were generated right after saving tags.

-= 1.7.5 =
-- Added: Form Tags: add tags to forms with an ability to filter by them; bulk add/edit/delete tags for multiple forms.
-- Added: Display the status of the Lite Connect setting and the date-time when it was enabled (Tools > System Info).
-- Added: New `{unique_value}` smart tag.
-- Changed: The sodium library is now included in WordPress core, so we removed it from the plugin.
-- Changed: Action Scheduler library was updated to 3.4.2 to fix deprecation notices with PHP 8.1.
-- Changed: The jquery.validate library updated to 1.19.4.
-- Changed: Conditional logic can now be applied to custom fields.
-- Changed: Do not allow not completed Challenge to appear in the regular Form Builder.
-- Fixed: For some fields, their default values were not always previewed in the Form Builder.
-- Fixed: Regularly clean up additional information we store for each task we run within the plugin.
-- Fixed: No fatal error anymore in Allow/Deny email lists with very long or international emails.
-- Fixed: Correctly handle additional CSS classes for each WPForms block on the same page (Block Editor).
-- Fixed: Modals order was incorrect when the Lite Connect feature was enabled or disabled on mobile.
-- Fixed: Notification for the last step of the WPForms Challenge was not displayed on the Posts Page with the Gutenberg plugin.
-- Fixed: Some Form Templates could be empty upon fresh installation.
-- Fixed: Several minor issues in the Challenge flow are now fixed.
-- Fixed: Color Palette was not shown in the Form Builder for duplicated fields.
-- Fixed: Do not register Gutenberg block styles on the front end when no form is present on a page.
-- Fixed: Limit the number of attempts to get the site key in Lite Connect.
-- Fixed: Multiple Items (Radio) choice showed "Empty" on a single entry page if a selected choice value is undefined/empty.
-- Fixed: Added focus state indication for admin tabs.
-- Fixed: GDPR sub-settings remained enabled if GDPR is disabled and sub-setting was left enabled.
-- Fixed: Duplicate/Trash form actions did not work after sorting forms by Name, Author, or Created Date.
-- Fixed: Notices appeared in the debug.log when the user created a Custom Template and used it in the Form Builder.
-- Fixed: hCaptcha pointer had a weird thick dark border since WordPress 6.0.
-- Fixed: Check GDPR settings before trying to use a cookie.

 [See changelog for all versions](https://plugins.svn.wordpress.org/wpforms-lite/trunk/changelog.txt).